rfougy/riv.systems/cms/logs/personal/2022-12-17_social-media-burnout.md

 ---
-title: "Instagram Burnout: On Blurring the Lines Between the Personal and Online Self"
+title: "Social Media Burnout: On Blurring the Lines Between the Personal and Branded Self"
 datePublished: "2022-12-17"
 section: logs
 category: personal